 People break in the strangest ways, but we all share the same core lessons.
 One of these lessons is that everyone is traumatized, and everyone carries scars that make them unique, and yet, we can still reflect the goodness of the virtues that live in our souls.

 “The fear of death is the beginning of slavery.” ― Robert Anton Wilson, The Golden Apple

 Everyone You Meet is a Reflection of Yourself

-The same principle applies with the people we dislike.
-They are showing you something you dislike in yourself.
+The same principle applies to the people we dislike.
+They are showing you something you dislike about yourself.
 It’s the part of ourselves we want to deny.
-These people are also great opportunities of self-discovery.
+These people are also great opportunities for self-discovery.
 It’s not as pleasant to look at these qualities we dislike within ourselves, but it’s important to bring them into the light.

 When you reveal these connections, you’ll begin to understand how everyone you meet is a reflection of yourself?
 This realization alone is motivation enough to show friendliness, kindness, and compassion to everyone in our path.

 Here’s a simple internal repeating question exercise.
 Select a day or at least an hour when you ask yourself questions about the people you meet and the creatures you see.
 Even the birds and squirrels we encounter have lessons to teach us.